opentx/opentx-taranis-manual/advanced/audio.md

 ![](audio/versionWarning.png)

-If an microSD Card is present when the Tx is turned on OpenTX check its root/top level folder for a file to determine if the correct sound pack version is being used.
+If a microSD Card is present when the Tx is turned on OpenTX check its root/top level folder for a file to determine if the correct sound pack version is being used.
 - opentx.sdcard.version

   ![](audio/versionFile.png)